WorkSafe Victoria Changes

 5. The claims costs extract date for 2014/15 will be 31 March 2014

-6. Estimated remuneration to be used in the calculation of the 2014/15 premium will be based on existing remuneration held but employers will be able to amend their estimated remuneration online after 1 July 2014
+6. WorkCover will base the 2014/15 premium calculation on existing remuneration, but employers can amend their estimated remuneration online after 1 July 2014

-7. Renewal notices and invoices will be issued in early July 2014
+7. Workcover will send renewal notices and invoices in early July 2014

-8. The final date for lodgement of the 2013/14 Declaration of Rateable Remuneration for large employers (remuneration >$200,000) has been extended to 31 October 2014.
-Previously it was required to be provided at the end of July
+8. The government extended the final lodgement date for the 2013/14 Declaration of Rateable Remuneration for large employers (remuneration over $200,000) to 31 October 2014.
+Previously, employers had to submit it by the end of July

 9. The final date for lodgement of the 2013/14 Declaration of Rateable Remuneration for small employers (remuneration <$200,000) will be unchanged